Human sexuality: Biological and physiological aspects

 Like other mammals, humans are primarily grouped into either the male or female sex.

-The biological aspects of humans' sexuality deal with the reproductive system, the sexual response cycle, and the factors that affect these aspects.
+The biological aspects of human sexuality deal with the reproductive system, the sexual response cycle, and the factors that affect these aspects.
 They also deal with the influence of biological factors on other aspects of sexuality, such as organic and neurological responses, heredity, hormonal issues, gender issues, and sexual dysfunction.

 Physical anatomy and reproduction

 Males and females are anatomically similar; this extends to some degree to the development of the reproductive system.
 As adults, they have different reproductive mechanisms that enable them to perform sexual acts and to reproduce.
-Men and women react to sexual stimuli in a similar fashion with minor differences.
+Men and women react similarly to sexual stimuli with minor differences.
 Women have a monthly reproductive cycle, whereas the male sperm production cycle is more continuous.

 Brain

 The hypothalamus is the most important part of the brain for sexual functioning.
-This is a small area at the base of the brain consisting of several groups of nerve cell bodies that receives input from the limbic system.
+This is a small area at the base of the brain consisting of several groups of nerve cell bodies that receive input from the limbic system.
 Studies have shown that within lab animals, the destruction of certain areas of the hypothalamus causes the elimination of sexual behavior.
 The hypothalamus is important because of its relationship to the pituitary gland, which lies beneath it.
 The pituitary gland secretes hormones that are produced in the hypothalamus and itself.
 The four important sexual hormones are oxytocin, prolactin, follicle-stimulating hormone, and luteinizing hormone.

 Oxytocin, sometimes referred to as the "love hormone", is released in both sexes during sexual intercourse when an orgasm is achieved.
 Oxytocin has been suggested as critical to the thoughts and behaviors required to maintain close relationships.
 The hormone is also released in women when they give birth or are breastfeeding.
 Prolactin and oxytocin are responsible for inducing milk production in women.
-Follicle-stimulating hormone (FSH) is responsible for ovulation in women, which acts by triggering egg maturity; in men it stimulates sperm production.
+Follicle-stimulating hormone (FSH) is responsible for ovulation in women, and acts by triggering egg maturity; in men, it stimulates sperm production.
 Luteinizing hormone (LH) triggers ovulation, which is the release of a mature egg.